Ayub Khan: Cabinet and Defence Minister

-President of Pakistan (1958–1969)
+Presidency (1958–1969)

-Under threat of being dismissed, Prime Minister H.S.
-Suhrawardy resigned and Prime Minister I.I.
-Chundiragar took over the post but in a mere two months he too tendered his resignation after losing a vote of no confidence in the National Assembly.
-The Constituent Assembly then elected Sir Feroz Noon for the post of the prime minister; Noon had much wider support from the western Republican Party, the eastern Awami League, and the Krishak Sramik.
+1958 military coup

-This new alliance threatened President Iskander Mirza because Suhrawardy and Feroz began campaigning to become prime minister and president in the upcoming general elections.
-The conservative Pakistan Muslim League, led by its President A.Q.
-Khan, was also gaining momentum in West Pakistan and threatened for the Dharna movement.
+Suhrawardy and Feroz began campaigning to become prime minister and president in the upcoming general elections.
+Meanwhile, the conservative Pakistan Muslim League, led by its President Abdul Qayyum Khan, was threatening to engage in civil disobedience.
 These events were against President Mirza hence he was willing to dissolve even Pakistan's One Unit for his advantage.

+On 7 October 1958, President Iskandar Ali Mirza abrogated the Constitution of Pakistan of 1956 after sending a letter to Prime Minister Feroz announcing a coup d'état and appointed General Ayub Khan as Chief Martial Law Administrator.

+On 13 October, General Ayub Khan assigned Lt.
+General Wajid Ali Khan Burki the task of improving the efficiency of hospitals and health agencies.
+Within days, Karachi hospitals showed significant improvement, and the medical services took on a new outlook.

-At midnight on 7 October 1958, President Mirza ordered a mass mobilization of the Pakistan Armed Forces and abrogated the Constitution after sending a letter to Prime Minister Feroz and the Constituent Assembly about the coup d'état.
-Most of the country's politicians only became aware of the coup the next morning; only U.S. Ambassador James Langley and the British High Commissioner were kept fully informed of political developments in the country.
-President Mirza appointed General Ayub chief martial law administrator (CMLA), who then declared martial law.
+Two weeks later, on 27 October 1958, Ayub Khan carried out his own coup d'état against Mirza.
+Most of the country's politicians only became aware of the coup the next morning; only U.S. Ambassador to Pakistan James M. Langley was kept fully informed of political developments in the country.

-Ayub justified his part by declaring that: "History would never have forgiven us if the present chaotic conditions were allowed to go on any further," and his goal was to restore a democracy that the "people can understand and work", not to rule indefinitely.
+Ayub justified his part by declaring that: "History would never have forgiven us if the present chaotic conditions were allowed to go on any further," and that his goal was to restore a democracy that the "people can understand and work", not to rule indefinitely.
 When the public was informed, public reactions were mixed.
 The immediate crackdown on smuggling, corruption, and trafficking won Ayub plenty of support from the commoners.
 The middle-class and the upper-middle class were more apprehensive.